purvapruthi/purvapruthi.github.io/index.md

 ## News
 - **[Jun.
 2025]** I’m starting a new position as Research Intern at [Toyota Research Institute](https://www.linkedin.com/company/toyota-research-institute/posts/?feedView=all) in Energy & Materials Division.
-- **[May.
-2025]** I presented our work titled "Compositional Models for Estimating Causal Effects" in the [Causal Learning and Reasoning (CLeaR 2025)](https://www.cclear.cc/2025)!
+- **[May 2025]** I presented our work titled "Compositional Models for Estimating Causal Effects" in the [Causal Learning and Reasoning (CLeaR 2025)](https://www.cclear.cc/2025)!
 Conference at Lausanne, Switzerland.
 This is joint work with my advisor, [David Jensen](https://groups.cs.umass.edu/jensen/).
 - **[Jan.
 2025]** Our paper titled "Compositional Models for Estimating Causal Effects" has been accepted to the Conference on [Causal Learning and Reasoning (CLeaR 2025)](https://www.cclear.cc/2025)!
 - **[Jun.
 2024]** Started as part-time AI consultant at [Offline Studio](https://www.offlinestudio.com/).
 I am helping early-stage startups building AI products using large-language models (LLMs) and retreiver-augmented generation (RAG) systems.
 - **[Feb.
 2024]** Awarded the [CICS Dissertation Writing Fellowship](https://www.cics.umass.edu/news/spring-2024-dissertation-writing-fellowships) for Spring 2024.